enpaul/tox-poetry-installer/README.md

 ## Usage Examples

-After installing the plugin to a project, your Tox automation is already benefiting from the
+After installing the plugin to a project your Tox automation is already benefiting from the
 lockfile: when Tox installs your project package to one of your environments, all the dependencies of your project package will be installed using the versions specified in the lockfile.
 This happens automatically and requires no configuration changes.